Some parts copyrighted in 2002 and 2008, in total in 2012, by Mark Edward Vande Pol

 Are they whipped currs or servile nerds?
 One is an accomplished ballroom dancer.
 The other went to State finals in her first year of track and the team’s highest scorer the second year.
 One loves photography; the other is talented with animals.
 One was on a board of directors of the local classical music concert association for five years; the other won awards as an outstanding tutor.
-One transferred to Stanford; the other got a full academic ride to Utah State.
-They’re kids, really, not automata, but whole people.
+One transferred to Stanford graduating With Distinction in microbiology while working as a Resident Advisor; the other got a full academic ride to Utah State University and graduated as valedictorian of the College of Agriculture and Applied Sciences (that includes all those seeking to be veterenarians) while running for the track team and working as a teaching fellow... all by the age of barely twenty.
+Both girls, are by no means automata, but whole people.
 In my opinion, it is possible for virtually anyone to produce equivalent results.
 Do they have deficiencies?
 Absolutely.
-They still can’t speak Spanish well, have never played volley ball or field hockey, nor are they as musically proficient as I wish they were.
+They still can’t speak Spanish well (having "learned" that in a public community college), have never played volley ball or field hockey, nor are they as musically proficient as I wish they were.
 We had the time, but I didn’t have access to the tools commonly available today.
 Their deficiencies are all mine.
 No excuses.
 They succeed despite me.

 Besides the usual questions about "socialization" (which have been shown to be totally baseless), not a few parents feel themselves unqualified to teach their children.
 Note first that this concern and deference to "expertise" demonstrates how important these parents feel education really is and how much they care about their children.
 If they only knew how unqualified or outright destructive many public school teachers really are, they would be less circumspect, but let's take that question on directly.
 Let's say you as a parent feel unqualified to teach algebra.
 Shouldn't YOU fix that problem in yourself?
 What if there was a guaranteed program for you to follow?
 Would you do that for your children?
 Would you do it WITH your children?
 What if you could learn history while teaching it.
 Wouldn't that be a wonderful example to your children of the value YOU place on self-education?
 Do not think for a minute it would be lost on them.